StarRocks/starrocks/docs/en/deployment/downgrade.md

 After the compatibility configuration and the availability test, you can downgrade the FE nodes.
 You must first downgrade the Follower FE nodes and then the Leader FE node.

+1. Create a new snapshot.
+   a.
+Run [ALTER SYSTEM CREATE IMAGE](../sql-reference/sql-statements/Administration/ALTER_SYSTEM.md) to create a new snapshot.
+   b.
+You can check whether the image file has been synchronized by viewing the log file **fe.log** of the Leader FE.
+A record of log like "push image.* from subdir [] to other nodes. totally xx nodes, push successful xx nodes" suggests that the image file has been successfully synchronized.
+   -> **CAUTION**
+   ->
+   -> The CREATE IMAGE syntax is only supported in versions 2.5.3 and above.
+Lower versions need to trigger a new snapshot by restarting the leader.

-1. Navigate to the working directory of the FE node and stop the node.
+2. Navigate to the working directory of the FE node and stop the node.

    ```Bash
    # Replace <fe_dir> with the deployment directory of the FE node.